AOMuiz/event-nextjs/README.md

 3. Used `Error Boundary` npm package for handling errors.

-4. Used `Apollo GraphQl` for data fecthing.
+4. Used `Graphql & Apollo GraphQl` for data fecthing.

 5. Created `Custom Hooks` for handling fetched data and rendering.